Sunday, March 22, 2015

 Apostrophes

-First and above all, the apostrophe stands for a dropped character, i.e., an elision.
+First and foremost, the apostrophe stands for a dropped character, i.e., an elision.
 When it's (sic!) missing, it's even more annoying than when there is one too many.

 ©Jerry Coyne

 What about the apostrophe of the English Possessive Case (Sächsischer Genitiv/Saxon genitive)?
-Also, here, the apostrophe stands for elision.
-In old English, the genitive of dæg (day) was dæges that was slurred to day's: It's a hard day's night.
+Also, here the apostrophe indicates elision.
+In Old English, the genitive of dæg (day) was dæges, which was slurred to day's: It's a hard day's night.

-In modern English, the possessive is mainly used in the case of persons: Walter's car, Jesus' or Jesus's words.
+In modern English, the possessive is mainly used with persons: Walter's car, Jesus' words.
 This is what Red Baron was taught.
 Constructions such as "Freiburg's University" were not promoted in my English school grammar of 1946, although now they are perfectly at ease in my modern English grammar of 1964.

-Since 1901 the German language has no longer supported a Possessive Case.
+Since 1901, the German language has had no Possessive Case.
 However, look at all four Wurststands on Freiburg's Münsterplatz more than one century later:

 No teacher taught them the Deppenapostroph.